A Part-Timer's Dilemma: Manscaping?

 Speaking of a person’s choice of clothing,

-it is possible to wear fashionable feminine tops and
+it is possible to wear fashionable feminine clothing,

 As noted in an earlier section of this article, most young adult women today prefer that their male intimate partner(s) remove, or at least neatly trim, their chest, back, underarm, and genital hair; and fully 17% said that they would prefer a completely hair-free man except for his head, eyebroes, and eyelashes.
 That gives us some latitude for trimming body hair so that it is at least much less noticeable.